huggingface/blog/ambassadors-program.md

 **What are the benefits of being part of the Program?** 🤩

-Selected ambassadors will benefit from many resources and support:
+Selected ambassadors will benefit from resources and support:

 🎎 Network of peers with whom ambassadors can collaborate.